nandika-r/hmds-network/README.md

 I'm relatively new to coding and machine learning, having started learning just a year ago.
 The code may be complex or lack sufficient comments, as I haven't had the time to refine or document it extensively since submitting my dissertation.
 Additionally, despite attempts to standardize the training results (e.g., using seeding), minor variations exist in the confidence intervals and p-values of the model metrics across re-runs of the training loop for the cross-validation.

-If you have any questions, suggestions, or need further clarification, feel free to email me at nandika.ramamurthy@kcl.ac.uk.
+If you have any questions, suggestions, or need further clarification, feel free to email me at nandika.ramamurthy@kcl.ac.uk or n.ramamurthy1@newcastle.ac.uk.